jg-digital-media/block_editing_example/readme.md

 ### Adding Template Parts

-In WordPress 5.9 and beyond, template parts are added using self closing blocks e.g,  `<!-- wp:site-title /-->`, that implements a site title as defined in WordPress Admin Area and displays it to the Screen

-+ `<!-- wp:template-part {"slug":"header"} /-->`  - loads a given html template
+In WordPress 5.9 and beyond, template parts are added using self closing blocks e.g,  `<!-- wp:site-title /-->`, that implements a site title as defined in WordPress Admin Area and displays it to the Screen.
+In order to display a template part in code`<!-- wp:template-part {"slug":"header"} /-->`  - loads a given html template with a specific URL slug.
+It seems to me that the "slug" is the JSON key "name" in the `theme.json` file.

 **Example** - `block-editing_example -> templates -> index.html`